 How to remove condensation from your car's headlights

-It’s a good thing that there are ways to get rid of condensation from your headlights.
+It's a good thing that there are ways to get rid of condensation from your headlights.
 Corralled moisture can lead to premature bulb failure and may result in short circuits on certain models, so it’s important you take care of this problem!
 The easiest way is by drilling a small hole through the lens but this looks ugly rather than fixing the issue at hand which needs complete resealing (plus we all know how easy it is for air molecules to seep their way into tiny holes).
-Instead, try one of these 3 methods- baking soda paste method: mix 1 part water with 2 parts borax powder until smooth; dip affected area straight down into mixture then let set overnight before cleaning off the excess residue using denatured alcohol or vacuum removal
+Instead, try one of these 3 methods- baking soda paste method: mix 1 part water with 2 parts borax powder until smooth; dip the affected area straight down into the mixture then let set overnight before cleaning off the excess residue using denatured alcohol or vacuum removal

 If you are experiencing a buildup of steam after recent repairs or replacements for your headlight bulb, make sure that the rubber cap on top is secure and sealed.
 If not, replace any gaskets as needed with new ones from an auto parts store accordingly!

 There are three ways you can tell that your headlight bulb needs to be replaced.
-First, if there is a buildup of steam near it and second its color has changed from bright white or yellowish-orange into a green then these symptoms indicate corrosion which may lead in turn towards possible damage on other parts due to water ingress for example rotors (which should also show signs), reflector assembly, etc..
-Thirdly any bubbles found within the lens could mean this part was damaged during installation henceforth requiring immediate attention before further deterioration occurs!
+First, if there is a buildup of steam near it and second its color has changed from bright white or yellowish-orange into a green then these symptoms indicate corrosion which may lead in turn to possible damage on other parts due to water ingress for example rotors (which should also show signs), reflector assembly, etc. Thirdly any bubbles found within the lens could mean this part was damaged during installation henceforth requiring immediate attention before further deterioration occurs!